cuzv/CHXNetworkingWrapper/README.md

 ## What it is?

-CHXNetworkingWrapper is an [AFNetworking](https://github.com/AFNetworking/AFNetworking) wrapper. the swift version is under developing, checkout [here](https://github.com/atcuan/Daemon).
+CHXNetworkingWrapper is an [AFNetworking](https://github.com/AFNetworking/AFNetworking) wrapper.
+The swift version checkout [here](https://github.com/cuzv/redes).

 ## Feature